mighster/BCB546x-Fall2017-Undercaffeinated/Chang, Lipka, Domier, Hartman-2016.md

 ### Genotypic Data Disclaimer

 The genotypic data was not added to Github due to the file size.
+It can be downloaded from: